header-image

 Introduction

-Babies, in particular those born prematurely, are frequently transfused, but evidence for beneficial effects of these transfusions is limited.
-A recent prophylactic platelet transfusion randomized trial that we performed unexpectedly showed increased risk of major bleeding and death in babies receiving platelet transfusions at a higher platelet count threshold.
+Premature infants are frequently transfused, but evidence for beneficial effects of these transfusions is limited.
+A recent prophylactic platelet transfusion randomized trial that we (co)performed unexpectedly showed increased risk of major bleeding and death in babies receiving platelet transfusions at a higher platelet count threshold.
 Several red cell transfusion trials have been published, but interpretation of these trials varies, and many clinically relevant questions remain unanswered.
 For plasma transfusion, evidence is especially scarce, with no large trials in the past decennium.

-The aim of our group is use clinical epidemiology as a tool to optimize transfusion practices for premature babies across the world, and to develop networks and collaborations to facilitate large scale studies, data sharing, and implementation projects.
-We are co-founders of the Neonatal Transfusion Network and collaborate closely with neonatologists, transfusion specialists, epidemiologists and hematologists from across the world.
+The aim of our group is to provide scientific evidence to help clinicians and blood establishments across the world optimize their transfusion practices for premature babies.
+We develop networks and collaborations to facilitate large scale studies, data sharing, and implementation projects.
+We are co-founders of the Neonatal Transfusion Network and collaborate closely with neonatologists, transfusion specialists, epidemiologists and hematologists across the world.

 Research lines: